smpolash/selectstyle/README.md

-givestyle
+Select List Style
 =========

-"givestyle" is the jQuery plugin to put CSS style to HTML elements.
+"selectstyle" is the jQuery plugin to put CSS style to HTML elements.